-\heading{LLM-Specific Utility Judgment Results} Table \ref{tab:rq2_set} presents the utility-based selection performance (measured in F1 score) across various LLMs and datasets using different verbalized strategies.
-Key observations are as follows: (1) \textbf{Listwise vs. Pointwise}: The listwise approach consistently outperforms the pointwise method across all LLMs, indicating its advantage in capturing contextual dependencies among passages for utility-based selection.
+\heading{Utility-Based Selection Results} Table \ref{tab:rq2_set} presents the utility-based selection performance (measured in F1 score) across various LLMs and datasets using different verbalized strategies.
+Key observations are as follows: (1) The listwise approach consistently outperforms the pointwise method across all LLMs, indicating its advantage in capturing contextual dependencies among passages for utility-based selection.
 Considering the accuracy when gold utilitarian passages are empty, all methods have an over-selection problem, especially listwise methods.
-(2) \textbf{Model Comparison}: Qwen-series models (8B, 14B, and 32B) generally achieve higher F1 performance compared to Llama3.1-8B, suggesting stronger inherent capability in utility estimation.
-(3) \textbf{Effect of Pseudo-Answer}: Incorporating pseudo-answers during utility judgments generally leads to improved F1 performance.
-This finding is consistent with the observations reported by \citet{zhang2024large}.
+(3) Incorporating pseudo-answers during utility judgments generally leads to improved F1 performance.
+This finding is consistent with \citet{zhang2024large}.

-\heading{RAG Performance} To evaluate the answer generation performance of different utility-based passage selection methods, we employ the two top-performing approaches identified in Table \ref{tab:rq2_set}—verbalized pointwise and verbalized listwise selection, both incorporating pseudo-answers.
-The results are summarized in Table \ref{tab:rq2_set_rag}, from which we derive the following observations: (1) \textbf{LLM-specific Utility Judgments vs. BGE-M3}: RAG using self-utility judgments generally outperforms the baseline of directly using the top-20 passages retrieved by BGE-M3.
-This trend holds across most datasets and LLMs, indicating the benefit of incorporating model-aware utility estimation in passage selection.
-(2) \textbf{The Over-Reliance on Passages in RAG: } For known queries, the introduction of utility-selected passages often leads to performance degradation across all datasets, with Llama3.1-8B being the most noticeably affected.
-This suggests that LLMs over-rely on the provided passages even when they already possess sufficient knowledge.